LEGIT-GENIUS/MEXICO-TOY-SALES-PROJECT/README.md

 **4. How much money is tied up in inventory at the toy stores?
 How long will it last?**

 # TOOLS APPLIED IN THE PROCESS OF THE ANALYSIS

 1. Microsoft Excel
 2. PowerBI

-# CONEPTS AND SKILLS APPLIED IN THE PROCESS OF THE ANALYSIS
+# SKILLS APPLICABLE DURING THE DATA AGGREGATION, CLEANING, AND ANALYSIS PHASE
 **_1. Data cleaning_**

 **_2. Data transformation_**